tardate/LittleArduinoProjects/Electronics101/555Timer/ContinuityTester/README.md

 * replaced the speaker driver with an N-FET/piezo output
 * added an LED indicator
 * changed the continuity switching circuit to an N-FET/P-FET combination geared for detecting only low resistance paths
-* components selected/tested for operating from a 3V batttery
+* components selected/tested for operating from a 3V battery

 Note: the 555 is typically rated to required 4.5V minimum, so operating at 3V is testing the limits.
 In practice, it seems to operate sufficiently well in this application.